sliriano/EthPolls_POC/README.md

 Visit https://www.ethpolls.com for a detailed description on the dapp

 Visit https://www.ethpolls.surge.sh to use the dapp
-note: You must have metamask installed in order to use the dApp
+Note: You must use an ethereum browser or have metamask installed in order to use the dApp.

 Listed on
 State of the dapps: https://www.stateofthedapps.com/dapps/ethpolls